They are but men. ROCK!

 - Metal Scream: "Master Exploder" features a few phenomenal ones.
 Makes sense, as the song is about this trope taken up to Make Me Wanna Shout levels.I do not needA microphoneMy voice is fuckin'POWERFU-U-U-UL

 - The Movie: Tenacious D in The Pick of Destiny

-- Obsession Song: "Lee", a song dedicated to their obsessive fan Lee.
+- Obsession Song: "Lee", a song dedicated to their obsessive fan Lee (played by JR Reed).
 Yeah, you got that right, they wrote an obsession song for a fan to freak him out so he would stop obsessing over them.